dimaskuy/card-lebaran.github.io/README.md

 # card-lebaran.github.io

-A greeting card design to celebrate Eid al-Fitr for Muslims.
+A greeting card design to celebrate Eid al-Fitr for Muslims. </ br>
 Created with the help of TailwindCSS and ThreeJS as 3D objects.